 - 5.1.
-The Internal Audit Strategy and the Internal Audit Annual Plan 2021/22 have been prepared in conformance with the Public Sector Internal Audit Standards (PSIAS) to fulfil the requirement to produce the statutory annual assurance and audit opinion for each organisation. - 5.2.
-As part of the Internal Audit planning process it was necessary to consider each organisation's priorities, plans, strategies, objectives, risks and mitigating controls, and the internal and external assurances provided to determine the priorities of the Internal Audit activity consistent with the organisation's goals, as follows: - Analysis was undertaken of Internal Audit work during the past 5 years against the Audit Universe to ensure appropriate coverage; - Corporate Risk Register was checked to confirm coverage on key strategic risks; and - Account was taken of known external audit and inspection activities to avoid duplication of assurance work. - 5.3.
-The audit planning process involves consultation with key stakeholders including discussions with Senior Management and with External Auditors of each organisation to capture potential areas of risk and uncertainty more fully.
+The Internal Audit Strategy and the Internal Audit Annual Plan 2024/25 have been prepared in conformance with the Public Sector Internal Audit Standards (PSIAS) to fulfil the requirement to produce the statutory annual assurance and audit opinion for each organisation. - 5.2.
+As part of the Internal Audit planning process it was necessary to consider each organisation's priorities, plans, strategies, objectives, risks and mitigating controls, and the internal and external assurances provided to determine the priorities of the Internal Audit activity consistent with the organisation's goals, as follows: - Analysis was undertaken of Internal Audit work during the past 5 years against the Audit Universe, which has been significantly revised and realigned to reflect the current strategic and operational management arrangements and approach to service delivery, to ensure appropriate coverage; - The Strategic Risk Profile was checked to confirm coverage on key strategic risks, as reliance is placed on the risk assessments carried out by the Risk Owners taking account of the risk ratings and mitigations; and - Account was taken of known external audit and inspection activities to avoid duplication of assurance work. - 5.3.
+The audit planning process involves consultation with key stakeholders including discussions with Senior Management of each organisation to capture potential areas of risk and uncertainty more fully.
 This is of particular importance during a period of change and transformation as each organisation responds to new legislation or service delivery arrangements that might affect plans, priorities and resources.